-The Swiss government is currently working at full speed on an insurance pool solution to cover future pandemic events.
-Ivo Menzinger from Swiss Re is working on possible solutions on the insurance industry’s side.
+The Swiss government is currently working on a ‘pool solution’ to cushion the economic impact of future pandemics.
+As project leader on the insurance industry side, Ivo Menzinger has worked on the possible structures for the solution.
 He knows the overall conditions required in order to turn the project into a success.

 Interview: Daniel Schriber